Annandale Way: The Borders Forest Trust Corehead project

 When gaining access to the cairn at the northern end of the Annandale Way by approaching it along the valley floor northward from Moffat, the route starts to ascend eastward just before it arrives at Corehead.
 It ascends by the Tweedhope Burn from the valley to the starting cairn near Spout Craig.
 The route as you ascend is filled with trees planted by the Borders Forest Trust since they took over ownership of 640 hectares of land at Corehead in the summer of 2009.
 Their mission statement reads, "The hills and valleys of Corehead were once covered in the native woodland and wild habitats of the Ettrick Forest.
 Due to centuries of intensive grazing the land is now bare and only small pockets of heather moorland and native woodland remain.
 The Trust plans to return these lost habitats to the land of Corehead and restore a core area of the wild Ettrick Forest to the south of Scotland."

 Iron Age settlements in Upper Annandale

-Taking some time to study Upper Annandale in the "Moffat & St Mary's Loch" map will show that this area is rich in Iron Age settlements.
-These Iron Age settlements are not always easy to find with the untrained eye.
-However, on the descent along the old coach road from the A701 heading for Moffat there is a settlement very close to the Way at OS Ref NT067104 which is reasonably easy to make out.
+Studying Upper Annandale on the "Moffat & St Mary's Loch" map shows that the area is rich in Iron Age settlements.
+These Iron Age settlements are not always easy to identify with the untrained eye.
+However, on the descent along the old coach road from the A701 towards Moffat, there is a settlement very close to the Way at OS Ref NT067104 which is reasonably easy to make out.